fstwn/cockatoo/README.md

 ### 1. Download release files

 - Go to [releases](https://github.com/fstwn/cockatoo/releases) and download the newest release
 - Unzip the downloaded archive.
-You should get two folders: `modules` and `Cockatoo`.
+You should get the folders: `modules` and `Cockatoo`.

 ### 2. Install python modules